One unit of credit equals four semester hours.

 GEO 452/252 Special Topics in Geography and Geosciences

-Allows students and faculty to study topics which are not included in the normal course offerings of the department.
+Allows students and faculty to study topics that are not included in the normal course offerings of the department.
 Topics very from semester to semester based on the interests of faculty and students as well as current trends in the discipline.
 Depending on the topic, consent of the instructor may be required.
 Consult appropriate term schedules for specific topic offerings and possible prerequisites.
 Prerequisites depend on the course topic.
 Offered as necessary.

-GEO 468 Geography/Geosciences Internship/Field Experience
+GEO 468 Geography/GIS Internship/Field Experience

 GEO 470 Research Methods in Geography